The role of hearing healthcare in hospice

-Imagine being near the end of your life and not being able to hear the words of your loved ones or your doctor’s recommendations for your care.
-You would probably feel lonely, frightened and perhaps depressed.
-But the unfortunate reality is that thousands of hospice patients experiencing hearing loss are in that exact situation every day.
+Being near the end of your life and not being able to connect with your loved ones or hear your doctor’s recommendations for your care is a distressing thought.
+But the unfortunate reality is that hospice patients experiencing hearing loss are frequently in this exact situation.

-It’s a substantial problem; according to the Centers for Disease Control and Prevention 80 percent of Americans ages 85 and older have hearing loss to some degree.
-In addition, many cancer patients can lose hearing due to effects of chemotherapy or certain ototoxic pain medications.
-All in all, more than 24,000 out of every 100,000 patients in hospice have hearing loss.
+It’s a substantial problem—about 80 percent of Americans ages 85 and older have hearing loss to some degree.
+In addition, many cancer patients can lose hearing due to chemotherapy or other ototoxic medications.
+All in all, about 1 in 4 patients in hospice have hearing loss.

-Among many others, two important issues for end-of life care are pain management and a patient’s needs and wants in social, cultural and religious contexts.
+Two important issues for end-of life care are pain management and social, cultural and religious needs and wants.
 These alone make communication the most essential element when it comes to hospice care.
-For example, a patient needs to have a complete understanding of the medical care being provided, including pain management and medications; not only for safety reasons but in order for him to feel a sense of control and autonomy over his final stages of life.
+For example, a patient needs to have a complete understanding of the medical care being provided, including pain management and medications; not only for safety reasons but in order for him to feel a sense of control over his final stages of life.
 How are they feeling?
 What do they want?
 These questions, asked and understood, can go a long way toward improving the quality of care.

 Being able to clearly hear and communicate wishes with caregivers and loved ones reduces the sense of loneliness and isolation that can often accompany a patient’s final days.
 It also gives a patient a sense of autonomy, which is important for emotional well-being.
 “Hospice care is based on [the patient’s] need and comfort,” said Deb Athans, a hospice social worker at Hospice of Cincinnati.
 “When you can’t communicate effectively, that is what is sacrificed.”

-There are important steps that need to be taken to ensure that a hospice patient can continue to be a part of the conversation, and to improve the quality of care.
+There are important steps to ensure that a hospice patient can continue to be a part of the conversation and to improve the quality of care.
 The first step, however, is establishing if there is a hearing loss in the first place.
 And for that, the family first needs to communicate with the staff in order to make the patient’s needs known.
 Once the presence of hearing loss is established, here are a few tips to help caregivers and family members help their loved ones:

 Some hospice workers, in the absence of widespread use of hearing aids among patients in their care, have taken to carrying with them a personal amplifier and stereo headset to allow them to communicate more effectively with patients.
 And increasingly, hearing healthcare workers are becoming an integral part of hospice and palliative care teams.